After Overcoming Personal Barriers, Moody Joined Goodwill to Give Back to Those Facing Similar Challenges

 When Dorenzo Cyril Moody began working at Goodwill in 2014, the organization’s mission of changing lives…helping people help themselves through the power of work resonated strongly with him.
 “I was amazed that there was an organization that had a mission statement that I believed in,” said Moody.
 “My personal mission was similar to what I saw at Goodwill, that work gives purpose to your life.”

-In his five-year tenure, Moody has provided career development services for job seekers, and recently transitioned to a became a success coach.
+In his five-year tenure, Moody has provided career development services for job seekers, and recently transitioned to become a success coach.
 In the new role, Moody supports individuals after they are placed into employment to help them overcome obstacles – personal or professional — that may jeopardize their employment stability.
 His peer-to-peer style support enables him to connect with participants, foster a positive attitude and put people in touch with resources they may need to develop sustainable, long-term change in their lives.

 “Working for Goodwill allows me to target what I consider to be three main barriers that most people face at some point in their life: Employment, the lack of or need of; transportation, which is a big deal; and lastly, a place to live.
 I’ve overcome those challenges in my life, so I’m able to give back now.”